mkdalgaard/Masters-Thesis-Software/README.md

-# Masters-Thesis-Software
+# Software for Master's Thesis
-Publicly available Python scripts that has been used in the Master's thesis by Martin Kamp Dalgaard.
+Publicly available Python scripts that have been used in the Master's thesis by Martin Kamp Dalgaard.

 The repository contains the following:
 <ul>